Author Archives: deborahard

 Photo by Ray White

-Today’s thoughts by Deborah Ard.
+Today’s thoughts are by Deborah Ard.

 @biblegateway @youversion